AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 - Power Query in Excel : Data Cleaning .
 - MySQL : Data Analysis.
-- Excel : Visualization with simple Bar, Column, Line and Pie charts.
+- Excel : Visualization with simple stacked Bar, Line and Pie charts.

 ### Data Cleaning/Preparation
   In the initial data preparation phase, we performed the following task: